 4. Be flexible.

-Unlike large, eclectic cities like San Francisco, New York, and Seattle, many places in the world still haven’t gotten the hint that some people simply don’t enjoy eating animal carcasses for dinner.
+Unlike large, eclectic cities like San Francisco, New York, and Portland, many places in the world still haven’t gotten the hint that some people simply don’t enjoy eating animal carcasses for dinner.
 Sometimes we need to make sacrifices to explore this world while staying true to our beliefs.
 This could mean that carbs become your new best friends, and, in terms of weight, your worst enemies.
 On long bus rides, I usually carry bread, water, and peanuts with me.
 While overnight buses often stop at restaurants, most of them time the options are limited and meat-centric.

 When you do get the chance, overload on vegetables and fruits.
 (Just make sure they are ripe and washed.)
 Not only will your body be in need of the essential vitamins only plant food can provide, this will also help keep you regular.
 As some of us know too well, constipation on the road is no fun.